 For a page, or pages about a new baseball stadium and the team that plays there, your objectives may be to inform the public about the playing field, satisfy the stadium owners and users with what you write, encourage people to attend games, attract and inform baseball fans and corporate stadium box holders and media coverage, find employees and interns and volunteers, and other possible people who might be interested in the stadium.

 For each of the audience members, you can include information on the site appropriate to them.

-For instance, people attending a game may want to know such things as:
+For instance, from a keyword research perspective, people attending a game may want to know such things as:

 - Seating options